mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 "Once Ramne finally gives Casra away, Shinna will mostly likely take hae somewhere nobody knows about.
 There's not much around besides trees but with Shinna, there's always another trick."

-"What if Shinna's guardians overpower yours?"
+"What if Shinna's hunters overpower yours?"

 "Let's hope your group can handle the weapons you find in the armory."